pdclark/menu-social-icons/readme.txt

 = Can you add X icon? =

-Menu Social Icons is dependent on the [FontAwesome icon library](http://fortawesome.github.io/Font-Awesome).
+Menu Social Icons is dependent on the [FontAwesome icon library](http://fontawesome.github.io/Font-Awesome).
 If an icon exists in FontAwesome, you can add a filter for it using the `storm_social_icons_networks` example shown in the plugin description.

-If an icon does not exist in FontAwesome, you can request see FontAwesome's instructions for [requesting new icons](http://fortawesome.github.io/Font-Awesome/community/#requesting-new-icons).
+If an icon does not exist in FontAwesome, you can request see FontAwesome's instructions for [requesting new icons](http://fontawesome.github.io/Font-Awesome/community/#requesting-new-icons).

+= How can I change how the icons are aligned, positioned, colored, sized, etc. =

+See the tutorial video on editing appearance and the code samples for various options in the [plugin description](http://wordpress.org/plugins/menu-social-icons/).

 = Does this plugin install all of FontAwesome? =